LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Conclusion

 \section{Conclusion}

-Motivated by the exponential growth in the cost of solving MAPF instances (in terms of time and memory usage) as the number of agents increases, we proposed layered MAPF as a solution to reduce the computational burden.
-This approach decomposes a MAPF instance into multiple smaller subproblems without compromising solvability.
-Each subproblem is solved in isolation, with consideration given to other subproblems' solutions as dynamic obstacles.
-Our methodology involves a progressive decomposition of MAPF instances, ensuring that each step preserves solvability.
+MAPF is extensively utilized in autonomous systems, such as automated warehouses, UAV traffic management and multi-agent exploration.
+Motivated by the exponential growth in the cost of solving MAPF instances (in terms of time and memory usage) as the number of agents increases, we proposed Layered MAPF as a solution to reduce the computational burden.
+This approach decomposes a MAPF instance into multiple smaller subproblemsprogressively, and minimize the possibility of loss of solvability by introducing legality check during each step of decomposition.
+In terms of time complexity, in the worst case, time complexity of decomposition is $\mathcal{O}(k^5)$; while in the best case, its time complexity is $\mathcal{O}(k^3)$, where $k$ represents the number of agents.

-In the results of our decomposition of MAPF instances (Section \ref{Resultsofdecomposition}), we observed that our method is highly effective for MAPF instances with free grids exceeding twice the number of agents.
+In the results of our decomposition of MAPF instances (Section \ref{Resultsofdecomposition}), we observed that our method is highly effective for MAPF instances with passable cells exceeding twice the number of agents.
 On average, the time cost is around 1s and never exceeds 3s, even for dense instances with 800 to 1000 agents.
-Memory usage remains below 1MB, with fewer computations and memory space required for maps with more free grids than agents.
+Memory usage remains below 1MB, with fewer computations and memory space required for maps with more passable cells than agents.

-When applied to the state-of-the-art methods (EECBS, PBS, LNS, HCA*, Push and Swap, PIBT+, LaCAM), layered MAPF significantly reduces memory usage and time cost, particularly for serial MAPF methods.
-Consequently, layered MAPF methods achieve higher success rates than raw MAPF methods, especially for serial MAPF.
-And the quality of solution for the layered version of serial MAPF methods is similar to the raw version, while the layered version of parallel MAPF methods produces inferior solutions due to the introduction of numerous wait actions during solution merging.
+When applied to the state-of-the-art methods (EECBS, PBS, LNS2, HCA*, Push and Swap, PIBT+, LaCAM2), Layered MAPF significantly reduces memory usage and time cost, particularly for serial MAPF methods.
+Consequently, Layered MAPF methods achieve higher success rates than raw MAPF methods, especially for serial MAPF.
+And the quality of solution for the Layered version of serial MAPF methods is similar to the raw version, while the Layered version of parallel MAPF methods produces inferior solutions due to the introduction of numerous wait actions during solution merging.

 In conclusion, decomposition of MAPF instances is most beneficial for serial MAPF methods, resulting in reduced time cost and memory usage without sacrificing solution quality significantly.
 However, for parallel MAPF methods, decomposition may reduce memory usage but often worsens the solution without notable improvements in time cost.